auth0/JWTDecode.Android/README.md

 ### Private Claims

 Additional Claims defined in the token can be obtained by calling `getClaim` and passing the Claim name.
-If the claim can't be found, null will be returned.
+If the claim can't be found, a BaseClaim will be returned.
+BaseClaim will return null on every method call except for the `asList` and `asArray`.

 ```java
 Claim claim = jwt.getClaim("isAdmin");